eknuth/blog/_posts/2009/2009-07-12-portland-oregon.md

 zoom: 8
 ---
 {% include JB/setup %}
-I live on the slopes of a dormant volcano in a beautiful city.
+I live and work in a beautiful city on the slopes of a dormant volcano.